Meet the team of Drs. Hawks, Besler, Rogers and Stoppel. These experienced optometrists have served the Overland Park and Gardner areas since 1974.

 Dr. Besler’s special clinical interests include contact lenses, primary eye care, and pediatric vision.
 Dr. Besler and his wife, Diane, have three children, Matt, Mike, and Nick.

-A native of Topeka, Dr. Rogers graduated from Kansas State University with a bachelor’s degree in Mechanical Engineering.
-He also attended Northeastern State University where he graduated with a Doctor of Optometry degree in May 1995.
+Dr. Jason Rogers, originally from Topeka, graduated from Kansas State University with a bachelor’s degree in Mechanical Engineering.
+He earned his Doctor of Optometry degree in May 1995 from Northeastern State University.

 Dr. Rogers’ special clinical interests include primary eye care, contact lenses, pediatric vision, and ocular trauma and disease.
-Dr. Rogers and his wife, Susan, have three children.
+Dr. Rogers and his wife, Susan, live in Gardner with their three children: Olivia, Liza, and Benjamin.

 A native of Washington Kansas, Dr. Stoppel graduated from the University of Kansas with a degree in Human Biology.
 In 2003, he attended the University of Missouri in St. Louis where he graduated with a Doctor of Optometry degree in May 2007.